-Noteful has three pen tools; ballpoint, fountain, and brush.
-All have a size range from 0.10 – 5mm.
+Noteful has three pen tools: ballpoint, fountain, and brush pens.
+All have a size range from 0.10 to 5mm.
 The five thicknesses we could save before were decent.
 Even better, though, is that we can now save our favourite pens on the toolbar, making them accessible with a single tap.
 The colour palette now doubles as a favourites toolbar.
 That is a commitment to minimalism!
 Don’t you just love it when developers add more features without adding more icons?
 Noteful uses vector ink, which does not pixelate when you zoom in.
 We’re still waiting for the app to display the zoom percentage on our pages.

 The handwriting experience in Noteful is awesome.
 There is no lag, but palm rejection has not been perfect.
 Sometimes, your zoom changes when you rest your palm to write, which can be annoying.
 The zoom tool sort of makes it better.

 The eraser tool erases per stroke and pixel.
 It also has five fixed sizes and can selectively erase highlights and shapes.
 You can auto-deselect it to automatically revert to the tool you were using before the eraser.

 Like zooming, the zoom tool in Noteful has an impressive range.
 It supports auto-advance and has a page margin and toolbar that you can customise.
 The app also supports left-handed and right-to-left writing.
 We haven’t seen those two options in any other note-taking app.